ajbar03/ajBarazi03/README.md

 - 👋 Hi, I’m Abdulrahman J. Barazi
 - I currently live in Kuwait
 - 👀 I’m interested in cybersecurity!
-- 🌱 I’m currently learning Computer Science from CS50
+- 🌱 I took CS50 (online)!
+- Currently studying CS50w
-- 📫 How to reach me: m.s.brazi@gmail.com
+- 📫 How to reach me: braziabud@gmail.com

 <!---
 ajBarazi03/ajBarazi03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.